GaoYusong/BigRead/README.md

 ---------------------------------------
 these codes is used to attend the contest.

-the contest is completed, and i won the championship with the fastest solution run in 0m0.499s.
+the contest is completed, and i won the championship with the fastest solution run in 0m0.499s, the prize is a 250G SSD, pretty happy.

 run these commands to free caches
 ---------------------------------